Jillian Mercado: Career

 In 2014, Mercado featured in her first campaign, for designer denim brand Diesel, which she was selected by Nicola Formichetti.
 Its success captured the attention of IMG Models President Ivan Bart and landed her a modelling contract with IMG in August 2015.
 She has since starred in several campaigns for Nordstrom as well as in former Vogue Paris editor Carine Roitfeld's CR Fashion Book where she was photographed by Michael Avedon.
 Jillian is currently represented by CAA Worldwide.

 In March 2016, Mercado was announced as one of three models to appear in the latest campaign for Beyoncé's official website, promoting merchandise for the singer's new single and 2016 Formation world tour.
 Later that spring, she was featured in a Target Corporation marketing campaign that debuted during Telemundo's Billboard Latin Music Awards.
-In September 2016, Mercado appeared in the editorial features of Glamour (magazine) and Cosmopolitan (magazine).
+In September 2016, Mercado appeared in the editorial features of Glamour and Cosmopolitan.
 By the end of that year, Mercado appeared on her first cover for Posture Magazine.

 In February 2017, Mercado appeared in an editorial for Galore magazine.
-She identifies as queer.

-In 2019 Jillian Mercado started to play Maribel on The L Word: Generation Q.
+In 2019, Jillian Mercado started to play Maribel on The L Word: Generation Q. In 2022, she played the lead character of Sonya in the short film My Eyes Are Up Here.